Cyclokitty/pricer/README.md

 **Need instructions for the user including:**
   * Node runtime verison (v6.2.1)
+  * how to install any dependencies:
     * There are two dependencies required for the tests:
       * Mocha 3.2.0
       * Chai 3.5.0
+    * no need to install the dependencies just run:
+      * npm install
   * To run tests from the command line:
     * run npm test

+**Many Commits:**
-  * go wingnut on the commits
+* go wingnut on the commits ✅

 **About the Testing:**
 * we are using Mocha and Chai for testing